 Sheraton Style Legs and Feet

-In contrast to the popular cabriole legs of earlier styles, such as Queen Anne and Chippendale, Sheraton pieces usually have straight, sometimes tapered, legs.
 Occasionally the back legs in these pieces would be splayed.
-They are often rounded (another distinction from Hepplewhite, who preferred a square shape), and frequently have reeded edges, in imitation of Classical columns.
+They are often rounded (another distinction from Hepplewhite, who preferred a square shaped leg on his designs), and frequently have reeded edges, in imitation of Classical columns.
+They are sometimes joined together with stretchers.

 Complementing the slim, straight legs of a chair or table, Sheraton-style feet are usually simple: a rectangular spade foot, a cylindrical foot, or a tapered arrow foot.
 Bracket or bun feet might appear on heavier case pieces, such as chests, desks and bookcases.